mfukar/mfukar.github.com/_posts/2016-04-06-cpp-complexity.md

 Firstly, Tom Cargill _really knows his stuff_.
 He's not just randomly sampling C++ keywords in hopes of making a grammatically correct statement.
-To convince ourselves of this, let's try and rebuild Tom's construct, and then we'll value its usefullness.
+To convince ourselves of this, let's try and rebuild Tom's construct, and then we'll value its usefulness.

 This
 [StackOverflow](http://stackoverflow.com/questions/3618760/c-protected-abstract-virtual-base-pure-virtual-private-destructor)